tablecables/college_football_predictor/README.md

 -   [ ] First attempt at joining dataframes in data_cleaning
     -   Join logic is a bit weird, need to think about it a bit more
     -   There are duplicates, random nulls, etc.
+-   [ ] Change the names of data folders so that data .py are not excluded

 ## Action Items